 A variable or expression that is dimensioned by dimension.

 The offset (that is, the number of dimension values) to lag.
-LAG uses this value to determine the number of values that LAG should go back in dimension to retrieve the value of variable.
+LAGABSPCT uses this value to determine the number of values that LAGABSPCT should go back in dimension to retrieve the value of variable.

 Typically, n is a positive

 INTEGER that indicates the number of time periods (or dimension values) before the current one.
-When you specify a negative value for n, it indicates the number of time periods after the current o ne.
-In other words, using a negative value for n turns LAG into a LEAD function.
+When you specify a negative value for n, it indicates the number of time periods after the current one.
+In this case, LAGABSPCT compares the current value of the time series with a subsequent value.

 The dimension along which the lag occurs.
 While this can be any dimension, it is typically a hierarchical time dimension of type TEXT that is limited to a single level (for example, the month or year level) or a dimension with a type of DAY, WEEK, MONTH, QUARTER, or YEAR.

-When variable has a dimension with a type of DAY, WEEK, MONTH, QUARTER, or YEAR and you want LAG to use that dimension, you can omit the dimension argument.
+When variable has a dimension with a type of DAY, WEEK, MONTH, QUARTER, or YEAR and you want LAGABSPCT to use that dimension, you can omit the dimension argument.

-Specifies that LAG should use the current status list (that is, only the dimension values currently in status in their current status order) when computing the lag.
+Specifies that LAGABSPCT should use the current status list (that is, only the dimension values currently in status in their current status order) when computing the lag.

-(Default) Specifies that LAG should use the default status (that is, a list all the dimension values in their original order) when computing the lag.
+(Default) Specifies that LAGABSPCT should use the default status (that is, a list all the dimension values in their original order) when computing the lag.

-Specifies that LAG should use the default status limited by limit-clause when computing the lag.
+Specifies that LAGABSPCT should use the default status limited by limit-clause when computing the lag.